MohanPrasadCR/whatsapp-crm-automation-n8n/README.md

 - OpenAI (AI-generated responses)
 - Twilio WhatsApp API
 - Cloud Webhooks
+## Use Case
+Designed for small businesses that rely on WhatsApp for customer communication and want to reduce manual effort while maintaining fast, consistent responses without investing in heavy CRM software.

 ## Notes
 - This repository contains the workflow logic and architecture only.